jamesonar/phase_0_unit_1/week_1/6_wireframing/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->
+I have some general experience with wireframing tools, so I have a basic understanding of the tools.
+What I learned was some of the finer points of design thinking.
+In particular I like thinking about the empathy, creativitiy, and rationality of a design as described by the wikipedia page

+Honestly, though I've never done it, I've always suspected that I would be a "back-end" developer.
+I find the concept of user experience interesting, but the parts that I find interesting are the parts where you get to analyze data from user experience experiments, not on the initial creation.

+I like the question "what is the goal of this site".
+I also found the Wireify tool a very handy one for generating wireframes of existing websites.

+Other than Wirify, I didn't learn many new tricks.
+Mostly it was a matter of learning some of the concepts of what drives the creation of a website.
+The tutplus.com resource was a particularly helpful one.

+I'm pretty confident with the learning competencies for this challenge.

+I like reading the theory behind it, I didn't like actually creating the wireframes.